|Lectures:||Tuesday, Thursday 9:30 am - 10:45 pm in CAS 502.|

 The TFs are responsible for teaching the Laboratory section, helping you out during their office hours, and grading of the homework (or managing graders).

 Our goal is to build computer systems that analyze images automatically and determine what the computer "sees" or "recognizes."
 The course gives you a fundamental introduction to computer vision methods.
 Applications include human-computer interfaces, face detection, medical image processing, infrared image analysis of animals, and vision systems for intelligent vehicles.

-Prerequisites: 1 year programming experience (e.g., C, C++ or Java at CS 112 level), linear algebra or geometric algorithms, and calculus.
+Prerequisites: 1 year programming experience (e.g., Python, C++ or Java at CAS CS 112 level), linear algebra or geometric algorithms, and calculus.

-Textbook: I recommend Robot Vision by BKP Horn, MIT Press.
-It is not required.
-I will propose alternative reading material and I will place the book on reserve in the Science Library.
+Textbook: I recommend some chapters in Robot Vision by BKP Horn, MIT Press.
+The book is not required.
+I will propose alternative reading material.

 Homework: The homework includes bi-weekly programming, reading assignments, and problem sets.
 The due dates are listed below.
 Programs and reports must be submitted electronically.
 Solutions to problem sets must be submitted in class.
 They do not need to be typed but should look professional, in particular, write legibly and leave a margin for grading comments.

 Guidelines for submission are provided with each assignment.
 Late solutions will be levied a late penalty of 20% per day (up to three days).
 After three days, no credit will be given.